bajamircea/bajamircea.github.io/_posts/2018-06-23-linked-lists-options.markdown

 ![Double linked](/assets/2018-06-23-linked-lists-options/02-double-linked.png)

-NOTE: In the diagram above the `prev` pointers would really point to node, not to the `prev` member of the node, but that more accurate diagram would have made for a more difficult read.
+NOTE: In the diagram above the `prev` pointers would really point to node, not to the `prev` member of the node, but that more precise diagram would have made for a more difficult read.